Bannon: 'Anti-patriarchy movement' will 'undo ten thousand years of recorded history'

-Steve Bannon, the former White House chief strategist, is quoted in a new edition of the book "Devil's Bargain" as sharply criticizing what he terms the "anti-patriarchy movement" -- that is, the movement against sexual harassment and assault -- saying he believes it will "undo ten thousand years of recorded history."
+Steve Bannon, the former White House chief strategist, is quoted in a new edition of the book "Devil's Bargain" as saying the "anti-patriarchy movement" -- that is, the movement against sexual harassment and assault -- is a powerful political force that will "undo ten thousand years of recorded history."

 In a preface to an updated paperback version of his New York Times bestselling book, set for release on Tuesday, author and Bloomberg journalist Josh Green writes that he visited Bannon at his Washington, D.C., home while he watched the Golden Globes.

-Note: Correction: An earlier version of this article mischaracterized Bannon's statements about what he calls the "anti-patriarchy" movement as being "sharply critical."
-In fact, he was characterizing the movement as a powerful political force.